jeongkyun-oh/fabric-multihosts-setup/README.md

 ```

 #### Create a channel
-In order to send a transaction, a channel must be created among the peers.
-The following command creates a channel with by send `ch1.tx` transaction to orderer.
-It returns `ch1.block` as genesis block for channel blockchain.
+In order to send a transaction, a channel must be created.
+In order to do this, the new channel configuration transaction is required to be sent to the orderer.
+The following command line creates a channel configuration transansaction `ch1.tx`.
+Next, it will send the `ch1.tx` to the orderer resulting in `ch1.block` which is a genesis block for the created channel.
+The channel configuration is described in `configtx.yaml`
 ```
+$ ./script/createChannelTx.sh
 $ ./script/create-channel.sh
 ```

 #### Join peers into the channel
 After a channel creation, peers need to join the channel.
-The following command line is an example in order for peer0 to join the channel `ch1`.
+The following command line is an example in order for `peer0` to join the channel `ch1`.
+The joining peer on the channel requires the channel genesis block `ch1.block`.
 ```
 $ ./script/peer0-join.sh
 ```

 #### Install a chaincode
 After all peers joined the channel `ch1`, let's install a chaincode on each peer.
-Installing a chaincode on peer0 is as follows.
+Installing a chaincode on `peer0` is as follows.
-Note: we do not need install the chaincode on all peer nodes.
-Installing it on peer0 is enough to do instantiation and sending transactions.
+Note: we do not need to install the chaincode on all peer nodes.
+Installing it on peer0 is enough to do chaincode instantiation and sending transactions.
-The chaincode is a basic chaincode which contains assets `A` and `B` after the initiation.
+The chaincode is a basic chaincode which hyperledger fabric provides with.
+After the initiation, `A` holds 100 and `B` holds 200.
+The chaincode is in `/root/gopath/src/github.com/hyperledger/fabric/examples/chaincode/go/example02/cmd`.
 ```
 $ ./script/installCCpeer0.sh
 ```

 #### Instantiate the chaincode
-The following command line instantitate the chaincode on the channel.
+The following command line instantiates the chaincode on the channel.
+Note: you must install the chaincode on `peer0` at least before.
 ```
 $ ./script/instantitateCC.sh
 ```

 #### Query
-The following command line will show the amount of the asset `B`.
+The following command line will query the amount of the asset `B`.
 ```
 $ ./script/query.sh
 ```